Application Process

 You will find out your placement in Spain sometime during the months of May to August.
 Placements are not received in chronological order based off when someone joins the program.
 We encourage everyone to approach the placement process with patience, and an open-mind!

-The Spain Placement Program fee is $1,399 USD and the Spain Support Program fee is $1,699 USD, and both are broken down into two payments.
-The first payment, a $750 commitment deposit (non-refundable) is required to sign up for the program.
-The remaining balance of the program fee is due within five days of receiving your placement region in Spain (between May to August).
+The Program Support fee is $1,799 USD, and is broken down into two payments.
+The first payment, a $799 commitment deposit (non-refundable) is required to sign up for the program.
+The remaining balance of the program fee is due within five days of receiving your placement region in Spain (between April to August).

 Immediately after paying the Program Commitment Deposit, you will be contacted by one of our Teach Abroad Program Specialists to begin uploading several required documents to our online portal that are required to receive a placement in Spain.